sniff07/phishing-dataset/README.md

 Is Generative AI the Next Tactical Cyber Weapon For Threat Actors?
 Unforeseen Implications of AI Generated Cyber Attacks Y Usman, A Upadhyay, P Gyawali, R Chataut Available at:

+Spam No More: A Cross-Model Analysis of Machine Learning Techniques and Large Language Model Efficacies MN Robin Chataut, Aadesh Upadhyay, Yusuf Usman, Prashnna K Gyawalis, Available at: